TemurMalik14/TheDay11/README.md

 #        TheDay 11
 # In Day 11 exercises i improved my understanding of char String int
-# As the tasks were focused on them
+# as the tasks were focused on them